Updated August 27 2013 with 2014 information.

-Now that we have an idea about what we’re getting ourselves into with each of the three Disney Dining Plans, we can begin to consider whether or not one of them “makes sense” in our particular circumstances.
+Now that we have an idea about what we’re getting ourselves into with each of the three Disney Dining Plans, we can begin to consider whether or not one of them “makes sense” in different circumstances.

 The Dining Plan is (Potentially) a Lot of Food